enumcase/enumcase/README.md

-### hey there!
+### Hey there!

-i'm margulan (mark)

-- from kazakhstan 🇰🇿
+I'm Margulan, software engineer from Kazakhstan 🇰🇿

+Few things about me:
-- ios and swift enthusiast 🍎🕊✨
+- iOS and Swift enthusiast 🍎
-- like reading about architecture and low-level concepts ⭐️🍀🫧
+- I like reading books in general, and articles about architecture or low-level concepts 🍀
-- love cherry pies, kpop and webtoons 🥧💜🌱
+- I love cherry pies and cheesecakes 🥧
+- Probably watching kpop or reading webtoons on breaks 🐹

 @enumcase or @honeylimerice in most of sns